Rights and Responsibilities

 - Provide appropriate documentation of your disability.

 - Meet privately with faculty to discern how your academic accommodations will be facilitated.

 University Rights and Responsibilities

 What rights does Disability Services have?

-- They can ask students to meet with staff members.
+- Ask students to meet with staff members.

 - Request documentation to substantiate validity of a disability.

 What responsibilities does Disability Services have in order to ensure that I receive equal and fair treatment at Georgia State?

 - Act as a mediator and advocate for students when appropriate.